llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 The ABI implies that something cannot be declared in a module unit and defined in a non-module unit (or vice-versa), as this would result in linking errors.

-Despite this, it is possbile to implement declarations with a compatible ABI in a module unit by using a language linkage specifier because the declarations in the language linkage specifier are attached to the global module fragment.
+Despite this, it is possible to implement declarations with a compatible ABI in a module unit by using a language linkage specifier because the declarations in the language linkage specifier are attached to the global module fragment.
 For
 example: